Biohaven (NYSE:BHVN) Stock Price Down 5.5%

-BHVN has been the topic of a number of analyst reports.
-Piper Sandler decreased their price objective on shares of Biohaven from $23.00 to $21.00 and set an “overweight” rating on the stock in a research report on Wednesday, October 26th.
-BTIG Research initiated coverage on Biohaven in a research report on Friday, December 2nd.
-They issued a “buy” rating and a $24.00 price objective on the stock.
-Cantor Fitzgerald upgraded Biohaven from a “neutral” rating to an “overweight” rating and decreased their target price for the company from $158.00 to $27.00 in a report on Wednesday, October 26th.
-SVB Securities started coverage on Biohaven in a research note on Tuesday, January 24th.
+Several equities research analysts recently weighed in on BHVN shares.
+Cowen set a $25.00 price target on shares of Biohaven in a research report on Monday, November 7th.
+SVB Securities initiated coverage on Biohaven in a research note on Tuesday, January 24th.
 They issued an “outperform” rating and a $24.00 price target for the company.
-Finally, JPMorgan Chase & Co. started coverage on shares of Biohaven in a research report on Wednesday, January 4th.
+JPMorgan Chase & Co. started coverage on Biohaven in a research report on Wednesday, January 4th.
 They set an “overweight” rating and a $23.00 price objective on the stock.
-Three analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-According to MarketBeat, Biohaven currently has an average rating of “Moderate Buy” and an average price target of $58.32.
+SVB Leerink reiterated an “outperform” rating and set a $24.00 target price on shares of Biohaven in a research note on Tuesday, January 24th.
+Finally, Piper Sandler dropped their price objective on shares of Biohaven from $23.00 to $21.00 and set an “overweight” rating on the stock in a report on Wednesday, October 26th.
+Three research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
+According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus price target of $58.32.

 About Biohaven